cleder/fastkml/docs/usage_guide.rst

 Read a KML File/String
 ----------------------

-You can create a KML object by reading a KML file as a string
+You can create a KML object by reading a KML file from a string

 .. code-block:: pycon

-    # Start by importing the kml module
-    >>> from fastkml import kml

-    # Setup the string which contains the KML file we want to read
     >>> doc = """<kml xmlns="http://www.opengis.net/kml/2.2">
     ... <Document>
     ...   <name>Document.kml</name>